-- Goal 3: Strategically embed a cadre of trained gatekeepers and clinical service providers within Michigan's youth serving workforce who consistently use evidence-based practices. - Goal 4: Support local communities to implement suicide prevention best practices tailored to community needs via technical assistance, training, and educational and funding opportunities. - Goal 5: Enhance the availability of resources and training for postvention services in the state.
+- Goal 2: Partner with Michigan's CW agency to advance and sustain suicide prevention training, screening, and referral practices, with a focus on the state's foster care system. - Goal 3: Strategically embed a cadre of trained gatekeepers and clinical service providers within Michigan's youth serving workforce who consistently use evidence-based practices. - Goal 4: Support local communities to implement suicide prevention best practices tailored to community needs via technical assistance, training, and educational and funding opportunities. - Goal 5: Enhance the availability of resources and training for postvention services in the state.